PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 sudo ip link set dev eth0 up
 ```

+This sets a link-local address.
-It then seems to automatically set a link-local address, for this example it looks like this:
+For this example it looks like this:

 ```sh
 $: ip address show eth0